Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 ## Operating System (OS) Performance Workbook

 An Azure Monitor Workbook for Operating System (OS) Performance is also available as part of the deployment.
-It complements the views provided by VMInsights.
+It complements the views provided by VM insights.

 - Search for **workbooks** and click on **Azure workbooks**: